FBI National Security Branch

 The National Security Branch (NSB) is a service within the Federal Bureau of Investigation.
 The NSB is responsible for protecting the United States from weapons of mass destruction, acts of terrorism, and foreign intelligence operations and espionage.
 The NSB accomplishes its mission by investigating national security threats, providing information and analysis to other law enforcement agencies, and developing capabilities to keep the US nation secure.

 Leadership

 Headed by an FBI Executive Assistant Director, the NSB is responsible to the FBI Director through the Deputy Director.
 As a unit of the FBI (which is a division of the United States Department of Justice), the NSB is ultimately responsible to the Attorney General of the United States.
-In addition, the critical role the NSB plays within the United States Intelligence Community places it within the overview of the Director of National Intelligence.
+In addition, the critical role the NSB plays within the United States Intelligence Community places it within the purview of the Director of National Intelligence.

 Organization

 The FBI created the National Security Branch (NSB) on September 12, 2005 in response to a presidential directive and as a result of the recommendations of the Weapons of Mass Destruction Commission to establish a "National Security Service" that combines the missions, capabilities, and resources of the FBI's counterterrorism, counterintelligence, and intelligence elements under the leadership of a senior FBI official.

 The NSB was formed by the unification of the FBI's various national security and intelligence gathering units: